Governance

 Every attestation must reference at least one identifiable human Decision Owner.
 Collective, symbolic, or anonymous ownership is invalid.

-Invariant 3 — Scope-Covering Ownership
+Invariant 3 — Domain-Covering Ownership

 Invariant 4 — Privacy Preservation